antirez/zx2040/README.md

 ## Adding games

-If you run the emualtor just after the installation, you will see the Spectrum BASIC screen and a text telling you there are no loaded games in the emulator.
+If you run the emulator just after the installation, you will see the Spectrum BASIC screen and a text telling you there are no loaded games in the emulator.

 To upload games: